 Arguably, the single most concerning aspect of video games is the time they consume.
 This issue is not unique to gaming.
-Any activity performed in excess can be damaging, even Bible reading, if one spends day and night reading Scripture and leaves no time to go outside and live and obey it.
-But unlike a movie with a clearly defined 1.5-2.5-hour time investment, video games often invite prolonged or even indefinite play time.
+Any activity performed in excess can be damaging, even Bible reading, if one spends day and night reading scripture and leaves no time to go outside and live and obey it.
+But unlike a movie with a clearly defined time investment, video games often invite prolonged or even indefinite play time.
 Players can log hundreds of hours in a single immersive, open world game.
-Video games can be a relaxing pastime in moderation but will severely damage mental, physical, and—most importantly— spiritual health when consumed gluttonously and without proper discipline.
+Video games can be a relaxing pastime in moderation but will severely damage mental, physical, and—most importantly—spiritual health when consumed gluttonously and without proper discipline.
 The Apostle Paul wrote, “‘All things are lawful for me,’ but not all things are helpful” (1Cor.
 6:12).
 When overindulgent gaming causes us to start neglecting more important and spiritually necessary responsibilities, then we have allowed it too great a foothold in our life.

 - Proper Purpose

 I am by no means a “gamer,” but I do enjoy playing games.
 Throughout our marriage, my wife and I have played casual co-op games as a way to spend time together in the evening, and I have bonded with my kids over games like The Legend of Zelda and Super Mario.
-Video games are often thought of as an isolating experience, but I recently attended a wedding where the lovely couple met through online gaming (she was in America and he was in Brazil)!
+Video games are often thought of as an isolating experience, but I recently attended a wedding where the lovely couple met through online gaming (she was in America, and he was in Brazil)!
 The game Animal Crossing proved to be a calming tonic for many people during their lonely and stressful coronavirus quarantine.
-As Christians, we have far more impotent and urgent priorities than video games.
+As Christians, we have far more important priorities than video games.
 But if we approach them with wisdom and keep them in their proper place, video games can actually refresh and bring people together.